voxmedia/revenue-hiring/2-client-side-javascript-components/README.md

 To make the Concert Breakfast Studio interactive, our goal is to see the following:

-- Pull in a **dynamic list** of menu items, living as a constant in `kitchen.js`, and replace the static items in the mockup
+- Pull in a **dynamic list** of menu items, living as a constant in `kitchen.js`, and replace the static items in the mockup.
+- The `Food Groups` filter dropdown is populated with a **unique, alphabetical list** of all possible groups from the menu.
+- The items in the `Food Groups` filter are **capitalized**, but the group labels in the menu items are lowercase.
-- When a user enters search text, **filter menu items by title**
+- When a user enters search text, **filter menu items by title**.
-- When a user selects a food group, **filter menu items by group tags**
+- When a user selects a food group, **filter menu items by group tags**.
-- When a user clicks on the plus icon for a menu item, it **increments the number** in the `Add to Cart (0)` button and changes the plus icon to a minus icon
+- When a user clicks on the plus icon for a menu item, it **increments the number** in the `Add to Cart (0)` button and changes the plus icon to a minus icon.
-- When a user clicks on the minus icon for a menu item, it **decrements the number** in the `Add to Cart (n)` button and changes the minus icon back to a plus button
+- When a user clicks on the minus icon for a menu item, it **decrements the number** in the `Add to Cart (n)` button and changes the minus icon back to a plus button.

 ## Getting Started